 My research is stimulated by a twofold motivation: on the one hand, the conviction that the understanding of comparative economic development today requires a global view of the entire process of development; on the other hand, that the promotion of gender equality and the economic and social empowerment of women is essential to achieve sustainable development.

 “A Cliometric Model of Unified Growth.
-Gender Equality and Family Organization in the Long Run of History” (avec C. Diebolt), in: C. Diebolt, S. Carmichael, S. Dilli, A. Rijpma, C. Störmer (Eds.): Cliometrics of the Family: Global Patterns and Their Impact on Diverging Development, Studies in Economic History, Editions Springer, 2019.
+Gender Equality and Family Organization in the Long Run of History” (with C. Diebolt), in: C. Diebolt, S. Carmichael, S. Dilli, A. Rijpma, C. Störmer (Eds.): Cliometrics of the Family: Global Patterns and Their Impact on Diverging Development, Studies in Economic History, Editions Springer, 2019.

-“Regional Patterns of Economic Development: France during the Industrialization” (avec M. Benaim), in: C. Diebolt, S. Carmichael, S. Dilli, A. Rijpma, C. Störmer (Eds.): Cliometrics of the Family: Global Patterns and Their Impact on Diverging Development, Studies in Economic History, Editions Springer, 2019.
+“Regional Patterns of Economic Development: France during the Industrialization” (with M. Benaim), in: C. Diebolt, S. Carmichael, S. Dilli, A. Rijpma, C. Störmer (Eds.): Cliometrics of the Family: Global Patterns and Their Impact on Diverging Development, Studies in Economic History, Editions Springer, 2019.

 “Growth Theories” (with C. Diebolt), in: C. Diebolt, and M. Haupert, (Eds.): Handbook of Cliometrics, Editions Springer, Berlin, 2015, 2019.